amirchev/OBS-OpenLP-Lyrics-Interface/README.md

 You're all done.

+To view the comprehensive guide with screenshots, go [here](https://obsproject.com/forum/resources/using-openlp-interface-for-lyrics.1009/).

 ## Features
 - Auto-show on slide change automatically displays the next slide, displaying the same number of lines as you have set on your **first** Display Next button.
 - Display all checkbox will automatically display all lines when auto-show is enabled.